stevia plant

 • date syrup

-Some natural sweeteners, like high fructose corn syrup, are linked to some unsavory outcomes, like obesity and tooth decay.
+Some sweeteners, like high fructose corn syrup, are linked to some unsavory outcomes, like obesity and tooth decay.
 Unfortunately, this type of sweetener is found in many traditional sodas and candies.
+Thankfully, monk fruit, stevia, and other non-nutritive sweeteners are available that do not fuel the body with sugar and calories.

-What natural sweeteners are in OLIPOP?
+What Sweeteners Are in OLIPOP?

-The Takeaway
+Monk Fruit & Stevia: The Takeaway

 Specifically, stevia and monk fruit extract are added to popular food items to add a sweet flavor without adding calories.
 Stevia, in particular, blends well into recipes and is an economical choice that is super-beneficial.